OlssonF/NEON-forecast-challenge-workshop/paper/paper.md

 ## Instructional design

-The tutorial is provided in a public GitHub repository that includes an introductory presentation (Microsoft PowerPoint or PDF format), an Rmarkdown document, a rendered version of the markdown file (.md), as well as pre-tutorial instructions for participants.
+The tutorial is provided in a public GitHub repository that includes an introductory presentation (Microsoft PowerPoint or PDF format), Rmarkdown documents, rendered versions of the markdown files (.md), as well as pre-tutorial instructions for participants.
 The tutorial has been developed to allow for both in-person and virtual participation (see Table 1) and can be completed synchronously as part of an instructor-led workshop or course or asynchronously, in a self-paced tutorial.
 The tutorial is based in R, which is popular among scientists, especially in ecology [@Lai2019].

 ## The tutorial